bio-portfolio/bio-portfolio.github.io/blog/current-routine.md

 ---

 # Routine Notes
-Longevity medicine is frontier science and experimental.
-Consult with a medical professional about your own healthcare.
+Longevity medicine is experimental and frontier science, consult with a medical professional about your own health goals.

 ## Longevity Routine, Updated 12-2025
+I have run a longevity routine for ten years, taking it seriously for the past five years.
+I am Open-Sourcing my protocol by popular demand.

+### Goals
+- Maintain the energy and vitality of my 20s for the next 20 years
+- Achieve a pleasant physique
+- Remain free of chronic disease
+- Maintain a full head of hair, youthful skin, and healthy teeth

 ### Daily Medication & Supplements
 In the morning, I take these medications from a pill planner.